lospec/pixel-editor/README.md

     - custom code without dependencies
     - more features such as sliders / color modes

 - Mobile
     - Touch equivalent for mouse clicks
     - Hide or scale ui
     - Maybe rearrange UI on portrait
     - Stack colors when too many
     - Fix popups

-- Selections
-    - New selection tool
-    - New currentLayer.canvas layer above the drawing layer
-    - Move when click and drag
-    - Merge with currentLayer.canvas when click outside

 - Copy/paste
     - Add as selection
     - Show colors which would need to be added to palette

 - Palette option remove unused colors
 - Pixel Grid
     - Another currentLayer.canvas
     - Must be rescaled each zoom

 - Possibly add collaborate function using together.js
 - Bug fix
     - Alt + scroll broken
-    - Add edge support?

 ## How to Contribute